wiyota/fleek-nextjs-boilerplate/README.md

-# Next.js SSR Starter Template - ReadMe
+# Next.js SSR Starter Template

 This is the boilerplate code generated directly from running `npx create-next-app`.
 Utilize this template to harness Fleek’s optimized hosting for dynamic and performance-driven web applications